This child has just had skin prick tests, it shows multiple food allergy, causing eczema.

 Peanut allergy has become a serious food allergy that is increasingly common.
 A large proportion of the children who are allergic to cow’s milk or egg are also allergic to peanuts, so it is important to check for peanut allergy in children with eczema, especially if they are being breast fed.

 Skin prick tests are an excellent way of detecting a peanut allergy.
-RAST test will also detect a peanut allergy.
+EAST/RAST tests will also detect a peanut allergy.

 Soy allergy is common.

 Soy is in a lot of foods and can be hard to completely avoid.

 About a half of the children with a cow’s milk allergy will also be allergic to soy.

 I recommend that children are not fed soy until after they are one year old.
 I am not an advocate for soy-based infant formula.

 Soy is a very useful protein, but should be reserved for older children.